Selander1998/ts-discordbot/ToS.md

 - **4.3** The Bot may collect and store data to function correctly.
 By using the Bot, you consent to the collection and use of this data in accordance with our Privacy Policy.

 ### 5. Privacy Policy
 The Bot's Privacy Policy outlines how your data is collected, used, and protected.
-By using the Bot, you agree to the practices described in the Privacy Policy. (include link)
+By using the Bot, you agree to the practices described in the Privacy Policy. https://github.com/Selander1998/ts-discordbot/blob/main/privacypolicy.md

 ### 6. Limitation of Liability
 - **6.1** The bot and its owner(s) are not liable for any damages, direct or indirect, resulting from the use or inability to use the Bot.